 If your work is critical to the national response to COVID-19 and you need to drive to different locations for work purposes because of the impact of COVID-19, your exisitng cover will not be affected.

 You do not need to contact us to update documents or extend cover.
 A list of key workers can be found here.

 We know that the precautions in place to prevent the spread of the Coronavirus will have affected some customers' finances.
 If you purchased your insurance directly with us and are in this situation, we urge you to contact us to see how we can support you.

-We might, for example, be able to review cancellation and change fees or arrange different payment plans, if you're unable to meet your insurance repayments.
+We might, for example, be able to review admin or cancellation fees or arrange different payment plans, if you're unable to meet your insurance repayments.

 If you purchased your policy through a broker, please contact them to discuss your concerns.